 Adoption of a child or children (may use up to 30 days of sick leave immediately following adoption).

 Upon return to work, an employee claiming sick leave may be required, at the Executive Director’s request, to file a personal statement or a certificate of a physician stating that the employee was ill or that the employee was absent for the purpose of attending to a member of the immediate family who was ill.
-However, after two (2) consecutive days of illness, a doctor's statement shall be required.

 Transfer of Sick Leave